DOML-Lang/DOML/doml_formal_spec.md

 1) Creates an object of type B calling constructor B (aka the default) at register '#' (at runtime register '#' or -1 means any, but in this case it does mean dependent on previous values).
 With 0 parameters.
 2) Creates an object of type B calling constructor C at register '#' (same reason as above).  'n' parameters.
   - note: the labels aren't expressed in IR.
+Note: This presumes you have used attributes to define the objects.

 #### Assignments